coderkarthiko/dl2/README.md

 ## old.ipynb

 Testing out the library.
 Got 97% max accuracy on the MNIST dataset after I specified the weight/bias initialization bounds and normalised the data.
-It took 3 hours which I didn't like.
+It took 3 hours though which I didn't like.
+ReLU performs MUCH faster but I don't know why.

 ## new.ipynb